VyasJaiswal137/google-cybersecurity-portfolio/03-network-and-network-security/Course-3-Projects/Project3-TCPDUMP extra/WebsiteRedirect.md

+# Cybersecurity Incident Report: Website Compromise & Malware Redirection

-# How to Read a tcpdump Traffic Log
+## How to Read the tcpdump Traffic Log

-This guide explains how to read a `tcpdump` traffic log and use it to analyze network activity related to a security incident.
+This reading explains how to use tcpdump to analyze the network traffic related to the security incident.

-## 1. DNS Resolution

-The first section of the log shows the computer performing a DNS lookup for `yummyrecipesforme.com`:

 ```text
 14:18:32.192571 IP your.machine.52444 > dns.google.domain: 35084+ A?